brendonb/azurecloud3tierprj/README.md

 Tested locally before deploying to Azure
 Ready to be deployed to private application VMs in Azure

-2️ Azure 3-Tier Architecture
+<h3>2️ Azure 3-Tier Architecture</h3>

-Your lab replicates a production-style 3-tier architecture with security and monitoring:
+The lab replicates a production-style 3-tier architecture with security and monitoring:

 Tier 1 — Web Tier (rg-web1)